bobbingwide/oik-user/README.md

 oik-user is dependent upon oik base plugin v2.0-alpha

 ## Changelog
+# 0.9.1
+* Added: Add option for X, to replace Twitter #10
+* Tested: With WordPress 6.7-beta3 and WordPress Multisite
+* Tested: With PHP 8.3
+* Tested: With PHPUnit 9.6

 # 0.9.0
 * Changed: Support PHP 8.1, PHP 8.2 and PHP 8.3 #8
 * Changed: Prevent oiku_contact_user from working #6